ginacassin/Github-Analytica/README.md

 1. Clone the repository.
 2. Install the requirements.
 3. Run the script you want to execute:
-   1. Scripts can be run with the following command: `spark-submit scripts/{script_name}.py`.
-For example, to run the `top_15_languages` script, run `spark-submit scripts/top_15_languages.py`.
-   2. There's also a flag for testing purposes (-t or --test), which will run the script on a small subset of the data.
+   1. There's a flag for testing purposes (-t or --test), which will run the script on a small subset of the data.
 For example, to run the `top_15_languages` script on a small subset of the data, run `spark-submit scripts/top_15_languages.py -t`.
-   3. The logs of the script can be found in the `logs` folder.
+   2. The logs of the script can be found in the `logs` folder.
 These provide a cleaner view of the script's execution.
+### GCP
+Scripts can be run with the following command: `spark-submit scripts/{script_name}.py`.
+For example, to run the `top_15_languages` script, run `spark-submit scripts/top_15_languages.py`.

 ## About the datasets
 ### Test dataset